 Laboratory Manager, Research Associate

 Tracy did her undergraduate studies at National Cheng Kung University in Taiwan, and completed an MS degree in Biology from New York University in 2017.
-She is currently a second year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a third year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Tracy enjoys baking and listening to a broad range of music.

 Marissa received a BS degree in Microbiology from Oregon State University in 2017.
-She is currently a second year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a third year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Outside of the lab, she can be found hiking and mountain biking New Jersey’s “mountains”.

 Srija Indukuri: Undergraduate Researcher (2019-2020)